-How Many Calories In A Bottle Of Wine
+How Many Calories In Wine Are There?

 Calories in Wine

-Counting calories is never fun, especially when you’re trying to relax and kick back with a glass of vino.
+Counting calories in wine is never fun, especially when you’re trying to relax and kick back with a glass of vino.
 Looking up the nutrition facts can be daunting, but if you are trying to watch your waistline while also staying social, it is important to know how many calories you are ingesting.
 I mean, if you don’t, how else will you know how many packs of Walkers you can have?

 First of all, we need to establish your definition of a bottle.
 Wine comes in many shapes and sizes, and we love them all!
 Standard bottles contain 75 cl and larger bottles contain 150 cl.
 We won’t even talk about boxes of wine because if you’re drinking an entire box of wine in one night then you are an alien.
 Also, the sweeter the wine the more calories it will have.
 That sugar adds up and also will worsen your hangover.